Blog · Paris · 8 Must-See Spots in the Marais to Discover the Real Paris

 takespace

 The first time I strolled through the Marais, it was clear that this was the district that embodied a new-bohemian — and slightly rebellious — spirit of Paris.
-It’s a place where you can get a sense for the real heart of the city, which is why I recommend this neighborhood to anyone touring Paris.
+It’s a place where you can get a sense for the real heart of the city, which is why I recommend this neighborhood to anyone touring Paris and taking Paris tours.

 Whether you’re spending day in the Marais or just trying to fit in a few highlights between climbing the Eiffel Tower and touring the city’s many attractions, this list, based on my experience living here in Paris, will help.
 Here are eight things to see and do in the Marais neighborhood.